 What changes are occurring with your body?

 You can now feel the top of your uterus about ¾ of an inch (2 cm) above your belly button.
-As we talked about last week, many women describe this as a comfortable period of pregnancy.*
+As mentioned last week, many women describe this as the most comfortable trimester.

 Pregnancy Week 22: How big is your baby?